scieslak/site_padlock/README.md

 SitePadlock is a Ruby on Rails engine, providing a quick and easy implementation of bcrypt based authentications system on a personal website.

 ## Usage
-SitePadlock is built with Ruby on Rails 5 and for Ruby on Rails 5 aplication
+SitePadlock is built with Ruby on Rails 5 and for Ruby on Rails 5 application

 ## Installation
 Add this line to your application's Gemfile: